katemalone/rancid-tomatillos/README.md

 Rancid Tomatillos is an app that to create a movie rating system.
 We were assigned a user and built a React App that pulls movie information from an API and uses Redux to store and manage it.
 Allow the user to post and remove movie ratings to the API.

-This is application designed by was built with `create-react-app`.

 ### Set Up

 Clone the repo.
 Run npm install to ensure all dependencies are running.
 Enjoy!